omropfryslan/videojs-ga-videocloud/README.md

 This options goes with the ```percents_played``` event.
 Every ```percentsPlayedInterval``` percents an event will be sent to GA.

 **default:** 10

-#### Classic and Universal

-If the in-page embed is used, this plugin supports the "classic" ga.js and "universal" analytics.js Google Analytics libraries.
-It autodetects the library you use.

-If the iframe embed or direct player URL is used, and a tracker is provided, the "universal" analytics.js is used.

 ## TODO